Last updated: 16 June 2026

 Taxable Income: The remaining £22,430 (£35,000 – £12,570) falls into the basic rate band and is taxed at 20%.

-Bonus salary calculator to easily calculate your own taxable position for the 2024/25 tax year
+Bonus salary calculator to easily work out your own taxable position

 Final Thoughts